Mean field conditions for coalescing random walks: Introduction

 The scaling factor $(n-1)/2$ is the expected meeting time of two independent random walks over $K_n$, and we see that

 This suggests the general problem we address in this paper:

-\begin{quotation} {\bf General problem:} Given a graph $G$, let $\meanG$ denote the expected meeting time of two independent random walks over $G$, both started from stationarity.
-Give sufficient conditons on $G$ under which $\Ctime$ has mean-field behavior, that is:
+\begin{problem}Given a graph $G$, let $\mathsf{m}(G)$ denote the expected meeting time of two independent random walks over $G$, both started from stationarity.
+Give sufficient conditons on $G$ under which $\Ctime $ has mean-field behavior, that is,